Handle Exposure: G3

 A working relation depends on your provision of expertise (competitive.
 Subject to that, being passionate in developing a trusting relationship ( ) is the enabling feature.
 At all times you need to represent your group resolutely ( ) to keep efforts on track.

-) and it will only be cemented if it is that you can contribute will be exposed, as will your willingness and capability to engage with wishes and needs, and to trust and be trusted ( ). is known in any case.G34: Defend Your Strategy
+) and it will only be cemented if it is that you can contribute will be exposed, as will your willingness and capability to engage with wishes and needs, and to trust and be trusted ( ).
+You is known in any case.G34: Defend Your Strategy

 Function: To produce the best result for your group.